dougie-r2/BladeGPT/README.md

   - Mixed precision using `torch.autocast()` and `torch.set_float32_matmul_precision()`
   - compile the model (it does not support with python version 3.12, so I will downgrade to 3.11)
   - Flash Attention!

+- 2024/06/23
+  - Gradient accumulation
+  - Save model
+  - change the txt files to Witchers

 ## Reference
 - This repo is based on Andrej Karpathy's lecture.